sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 alsa =
 {
-  output_device = "hw:0";
+  output_device = "hw:Headphones";
   mixer_control_name = "Headphone";
 };

 ```
-The `volume_range_db = 60;` setting makes Shairport Sync use only the usable part of the built-in audio card mixer's attenuation range.
+The `volume_range_db = 60;` setting makes Shairport Sync use only the usable part of the Raspberry Pi's built-in audio card mixer's attenuation range.
+It may not be necessary for other output devices.

 ### Automatic Start ###